"Fat" and "Athletic" Can Coexist

 To the thin-bodied folks out there: Please don’t assume that fat-bodied people aren’t capable of sharing and enjoying movement and athleticism.
 Invite them on that hike or to play backyard football with you.
 Show your kids fat athletes and celebrate their success not as an anomaly, but as a natural diversity of bodies that engage in sports.
 There might be a little round 9-year-old that needs your encouragement to make it around all the bases.

-The following is a guest post by Emily Richman, MS, LMHC.
 Emily Richman is a Licensed Mental Health Counselor, Speaker, and Performing Artist.
 She currently resides and works in Southeastern Washington State.